ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Site-Structure.md

 - DC:XML
 - [Collection+JSON](http://amundsen.com/media-types/collection/), [DocJSON](https://github.com/docjson/docjson), or other hypermedia content types
+- Citation generation

 External service integration:

 - [schema.org](http://schema.org) microdata
 - Google Scholar meta tags
 - Twitter cards

+## Scholarly Use
+### Citation
+Common citation formats should be supported via metadata dissemination (or possibly the existing Blacklight helpers).

+### Annotation
+Annotation can be more sophisticated than just item-level comments.
+Rich annotation tools may be more appropriate for stand-alone applications than Curate proper.

+- Annotations should be persisted in Fedora.
+(Right?)
+- Access permissions for annotations must be equivalent or _more_ restrictive than those of the subject.

+### Arrangement
+There are two types of "collections" used by Curate.

+- Containers or "administrative collections" that bind together objects that can be considered a single unit e.g. a metadata record and two file records.
+- Collections or "intellectual arrangements" are user-created groupings based on some theme, concept, or arbitrary criteria.

+Containers are first-order collections whose existence should be largely transparent to the end-user.

+Collections are essentially an arbitrary arrangement of the material.
+Items can be in any order.
+Collections can support hierarchical arrangement.
+Collections cannot contain other Collections.

 ## API Design
 Hypothesis: it would be cleaner to build a rich API in Curate that supports the development of client applications than to make many applications that talk to the same Fedora and Solr instances directly.